WILDlife

 WILDlife also incorporates multiple areas of learning including math, science, social studies (natural and Pennsylvania history), literature, creative arts, and physical development.
 Classes also provide documentation to aide in homeschool portfolio reviews and will offer one make-up class in the event of cancellation.

-Our 10-week spring program will run from March 5th-May 7th, 2025 from 10am-2pm.
+Our 10-week fall program will run on Wednesdays from September 10th through November 12th, 2025 from 10am-2pm.

 Please note this is a drop-off program